shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.5.md

 * Use a custom login UI to initiate Firebase login and listen for user authentication success event from Firebase.
 * Pass on the Firebase token to the {{config.extra.arcana.sdk_name}} user onboarding function - `loginWithBearer` and allow authenticated users to sign blockchain transactions.

-Refer to the [Firebase auth integration demo app](https://github.com/arcana-network/auth-firebase-test) for code samples.
+Refer to the [Firebase auth integration example](https://github.com/arcana-network/auth-examples) for details.

 ---